 The best way to freeze rice is simple and broken down into 3 simple steps below.

-Start by cooking the rice on the stovetop or in your rice cooker.
+Prepare the rice on the stove-top or in your rice cooker.

-Use freezer bags to portion out the rice.
-I’ve found that snack-size bags work great for single-serving portions and sandwich size freezer bags will hold a full meal.
+Portion the rice into freezer bags and freeze for up to 1 month.
+I’ve found that snack-size bags work great for single-serving portions, and quart-size bags will hold a full meal.